sitedata/checklyhq.com/site/content/docs/browser-checks/login-and-secrets.md

 browser.close()
 ```

 To run the browser check, add the environment variables to the check and save them.
-Any data you "lock" is store
+Any data you "lock" is
-encrypted at rest and in flight on our back end and is only decrypted when used.
+encrypted at rest and in flight on our back end and is only decrypted when needed.

 ![](/docs/images/browser-checks/environment_variables.png)

 ## Social Login

 Authenticating via social login providers like Facebook, Google and Github can be a bit tricky to script because of the
 redirects involved.
-Also, many provider make their login pages "bot resistant" which makes scripting harder.
+Also, many providers make their login pages "bot resistant" which makes scripting harder.
 The example
 below uses the Google social login option on the Checkly login page.

 ```js